mneunhoe/simloglm/README.md

 The goal of simloglm is to provide functions to simulate the correct quantities of interest from linear regression models with logged dependent variables.
-This paper accompanies the paper “How to Improve the Substantive Interpretation of Regression Results when the Dependent Variable is logged”.
+This package accompanies the paper “How to Improve the Substantive Interpretation of Regression Results when the Dependent Variable is logged”.